Skip to content

 """

-Returns the MIN aggregate SQL function for the given column name.
+Returns the MIN aggregate SQL function for the specified column.

 The MIN function returns the smallest value in the specified column.